luisfeliz79/AzureContrib/networking/AI-services-private-endpoints/README.md

 # Foundry, OpenAI and Cognitive Services
 *Private DNS Zone integration for Private endpoints*

+Two policies are available:

+### Conditional policy
-Two policies are available, a conditional one, which has a fallback to the Cognitive services DNS zone if the service Kind is not AIServices or OpenAI, and a policy that configures all three available Private DNS Zones.
+This policy supports kinds AIServices, OpenAI, and Cognitive Services.
+It has a fallback to the Cognitive services DNS zone if the service Kind is not AIServices or OpenAI.

-- Conditional Policy: This policy conditionally updates Private endpoints with the releveant Private DNS Zone settings depending on the service Kind
 [foundry-openai-cognitiveservices-conditional-dns-zone-integration.json](./foundry-openai-cognitiveservices-conditional-dns-zone-integration.json)

-    - For Foundry, it configures these zones:
+    - For Foundry (AIServices), it configures these zones:
         - privatelink.services.ai.azure.com
         - privatelink.cognitiveservices.azure.com
         - privatelink.openai.azure.com